ina-foss/inaFaceAnalyzer/README.md

 # inaFaceGender

-Should you need details regarding this work, please refer to the following report:
+Should you need further details regarding this work, please refer to the following report:

 ```bibtex